mickster77/electric-propulsion-training/index.md

 ><cite>-NPS</cite>

 This certificate program provides a solid basis for understanding electric propulsion systems.
-Key skills/knowledge that will be gained:
-* Analysis methods for common converter topology
-* Reference frame transformation for rotating equipment
-* Control methods for systems with motors driven by power conversion equipment

 At a minimum candidates should possess solid familiarity with Maxwell's equations prior to pursuing this program to maximize value.
+The pace is pretty slow allowing good uptake, and the time demand is low.

   **Objectives:**
 DQ0 Transforms, Equivalent Circuit Models, Power Conversion, Motor Theory/Design, PID Control